 The Doctoral Qualifying Examination (also called the Prelim Exam) includes written and oral components.
 The written component is given twice each year shortly after the start of the Fall and Spring semesters.
 The written exam is broken up into two 3-day segments with three items being administered during each segment.
-Three Prelim Exam questions (Segment I: Measurement and Assessment, Multicultural Counseling and Human Diversity, and Research and Psychological Interventions in Counseling Psychology) will be transmitted by e-mail attachment by 8:00 a.m. the Friday of the first segment and must be returned by 8:00 a.m. the following Monday.
+Three Prelim Exam questions (Segment I: Measurement and Assessment, Multicultural Counseling and Human Diversity, and Research and Psychological Interventions in Counseling Psychology) will be transmitted by the Prelim Exam Coordinator by e-mail attachment by 8:00 a.m. the Friday of the first segment and must be returned by 8:00 a.m. the following Monday.
 Three additional Prelim Exam questions (Segment 2: Ethics, Methods of Quantitative Research Design and Analysis, and Vocational Psychology and Career Development) will be transmitted by e-mail attachment by 8:00 a.m. the following Friday and must be returned by 8:00 a.m. the following Monday.
 Completion of the written component of the Prelim Exam qualifies the student to sit for the oral component.
 The Counseling Psychology Committee conducts the oral component of the Prelim Exam.
 The oral component is scheduled approximately three to five weeks after completion of the written exam.

 Students must have completed a set of core courses deemed by the faculty as foundational courses prior to taking prelims.
-Although it is ideal for students to move efficiently through their programs of study, it is also important that they are adequately prepared for the Prelim Exam.
+Although it is ideal for students to move efficiently through their programs of study and to complete the Prelim Exam in a timely manner, it is also important that they are adequately prepared for the Prelim Exam.
 Therefore, students should have completed the following courses prior to the semester in which they take prelims: